 Oakland Athletics MLB Mascot – Stomper

-Unlike many mascots whose names and likeness takes after an animal native to the area, or perhaps stemming from the name of the team, we assure you that elephants don’t live in Oakland – at least not yet.
+Unlike many mascots whose names and likeness take after an animal native to the area, or perhaps stemming from the name of the team, we assure you that elephants don’t live in Oakland – at least not yet.

 See, Stomper is actually the product of a grudge.
 Stomper was introduced on April 2, 1997, but the elephant has been with the A’s for over a century.

-It was in 1901 when Benjamin Shibe, a Philadelphia sporting goods manufacturer and business-owner, bought a controlling stake in the then Philadelphia Athletics.
+It was in 1901 when Benjamin Shibe, a Philadelphia sporting goods manufacturer and business owner, bought a controlling stake in the then Philadelphia Athletics.
 He did not shy away from investing pretty coin into improving the team – usually by ‘stealing’ top players from other teams.

-Naturally, Shibe was met with resistance and derision, but aside from spewing insults there was nothing the other teams could do.
+Naturally, Shibe was met with resistance and derision, but aside from spewing insults, there was nothing the other teams could do.
 And spew they did!
 The New York Giants manager, John McGraw, in response to the buyout of top players, weighed in on the team by stating that Shibe had a “white elephant on his hands”.
 A white elephant, as you may know, is something which is expensive to maintain but useless and troublesome.

 The Athletics’ manager, Connie Mack, did not take kindly to such accusations and, in an act of defiance, decided to slap a white elephant logo all over his team’s uniforms.
 Four years later, in 1905, he went so far as to give a white elephant stuffed toy to John McGraw (the two were good friends off the field).